AfaqAnwar/Py-Soccer/README.md

-# Py-Soccer-AI
+# Py-Soccer-Bot
-An "AI" (sort-of) that I made when I was bored which can play the Soccer Messenger game!
+A Python bot that uses computer vision to locate and click the ball of the popular Facebook Messenger Soccer game.

 ## The Method
 * Capture image of game screen.